seb1458/seb1458.github.io/_posts/220903-SWD/2022-09-03-swdTutorial.md

         theme(legend.position = "none")
 ```

-The `labs()` function works great, because it allows to reference important plot elements, such as title, subtitle, captions, axis labels, etc. ...
+We can use `labs()` to reference important plot elements, such as title, subtitle, captions, axis labels, etc. ...
 For the final plot I added some color, a title and referenced the data source given in the *crimedata* package (Fig. 1).

 <figure>
 <img src="_posts/220903-SWD/simple_plot.svg">